• Skip to primary navigation

 Jump to Recipe

-Sheet Pan Chicken with Corn Salsa bursts with sweet, spicy and smoky flavors from chipotles.
-It will totally wow your guests and can be made is 30 minutes.
+Sheet Pan Chicken with Corn Salsa bursts with sweet, spicy, and smoky flavors from chipotles.
+It will totally wow your guests and can be made in 30 minutes.
 This is the perfect dinner for a busy weeknight or a fancy dinner party.

-Sheet Pan Chicken with Corn Salsa is one of my favorite dinners that my whole family loves, and from start to finish, I can get it on the table within thirty minutes.
+Sheet Pan Chicken with Corn Salsa is one of my family's favorite dinners, and from start to finish, I can get it on the table in about 30 minutes.

 Quick to make and impressive to serve!

-• fresh corn kernels - White or yellow -- both are great!
+• fresh corn kernels - White or yellow - both are great!
 During the summer, you should be able to find fantastic corn at your local Farmers' Market.
 Choose corn with bright green, tightly wrapped husks.
 The silks should be white or yellow.
 If you buy pre-shucked corn, the kernels should be firm and plump.
+Substitution: If you don't have fresh corn, or it's out of season, you can use canned or frozen.
+Drain it thoroughly if it's from a can, and thaw completely before using if it's frozen.

 • tomatoes - Color and feel are the best cues to ripeness.
 Ripe tomatoes should be slightly firm, but have a little give when gently squeezed, and they should have a deep red color (or whatever the color is intended to be).